Guide · behavioral-prep

 Most candidates use "why should we hire you?" to itemize their resume.
 The hiring manager already has your resume.
 They're asking for a thesis.

-Claim 2 — A second specific skill or domain (20-25 seconds).
+Claim 2, a second specific skill or domain (20-25 seconds).
 Pick a complement, not a duplicate.
 If claim 1 was technical, claim 2 can be collaboration, communication, or domain knowledge.
-"Beyond the technical work, I've mentored two interns and led the on-call rotation for one summer — I can ramp up and help others ramp up."
+"Beyond the technical work, I've mentored two interns and led the on-call rotation for one summer, so I can ramp up and help others ramp up."

-Claim 3 — Why this role specifically (15-20 seconds).
-This is the closer.
-Show that you're not casting a wide net.
+Claim 3, why this role specifically (15-20 seconds).
+This is the differentiator, the one line that proves you're not casting a wide net.
 "Most of the roles I'm looking at are generalist backend.
 This is the only one where the team is publicly working on [specific problem].
 That's the work I want to be doing."

 Per the Indeed Career Guide on why-should-we-hire-you, candidates who pair each claim with a specific example score measurably higher than candidates who deliver the claim alone.